Information School, Faculty of Social Sciences

 We organise a series of guest lectures from leading professionals.
 And there are chances to work on real-life research projects with partner organisations.

 1 year full-time/2-3 years part-time

-You'll need a first degree in any subject plus 12 months' relevant work experience.
+You'll need at least a 2:2 in any subject plus 12 months' relevant work experience.

 Overall IELTS grade of 6.5 with a minimum of 6.0 in each component, or equivalent.